-3.2.2 MEPS Panel 22 Weight Development Process
+3.2.2 MEPS Panel 23 Weight Development Process

-The person-level weight for MEPS Panel 22 was developed using the 2017 MEPS Round 1 person-level weight as a "base" weight.
+The person-level weight for MEPS Panel 23 was developed using the 2018 MEPS Round 1 person-level weight as a "base" weight.
 For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2017 as well as raking to the same population control figures for December 2017 used for the MEPS Panel 21 weights for key, responding persons in-scope on December 31, 2017.
-The same six variables employed for Panel 21 raking (educational attainment of the reference person, census region, MSA status, race/ethnicity, sex, and age) were used for Panel 22 raking.
-Again, the final weight for key, responding persons who were not in-scope on December 31, 2017 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over the remaining data collection rounds in 2018 as well as raking to the same population control figures for December 2018 used for the MEPS Panel 22 weights for key, responding persons in-scope on December 31, 2018.
+The same six variables employed for Panel 22 raking (educational attainment of the reference person, census region, MSA status, race/ethnicity, sex, and age) were used for Panel 23 raking.
+Again, the final weight for key, responding persons who were not in-scope on December 31, 2018 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.

-Note that the MEPS Round 1 weights for Panel 22 incorporated the following components: the original household probability of selection for the NHIS; proportion of the NHIS sample reserved for MEPS; adjustment for NHIS nonresponse; the probability of selection of NHIS responding households for MEPS; an adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the corresponding March CPS databases.
+Note that the MEPS Round 1 weights for Panel 23 incorporated the following components: the original household probability of selection for the NHIS; proportion of the NHIS sample reserved for MEPS; adjustment for NHIS nonresponse; the probability of selection of NHIS responding households for MEPS; an adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the corresponding March CPS databases.

-3.2.3 The Final Weight for 2017
+3.2.3 The Final Weight for 2018

 The final raking of those in-scope at the end of the year has been described above.
-In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2017 were poststratified.
-Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were adjusted to compensate for expected undercoverage for this subpopulation.
-The weights of persons who died while in-scope during 2017 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2018 were adjusted for expected undercoverage.
+Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year and still residing in a nursing home at the end of the year were adjusted to compensate for expected undercoverage for this subpopulation.
+The weights of persons who died while in-scope during 2018 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
 Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.

-Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2017 is 321,529,965 (PERWT17F>0 and INSC1231=1).
-The sum of person-level weights across all persons assigned a positive person-level weight is 324,779,909.
+Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2018 is 322,920,490 (PERWT18F>0 and INSC1231=1).
+The sum of person-level weights across all persons assigned a positive person-level weight is 326,327,888.